SwitchHead: Accelerating Transformers with Mixture-of-Experts Attention: Introduction

+Here, we present a novel MoE-based attention method, {\nameexplained}, whose mechanism allows to reduce the number of attention matrices that need to be computed and stored.
+Following $\sigma$-MoE \cite{csordas2023approximating}, our method uses a non-competitive selection activation function (sigmoid), and does not require regularization or extra tricks for stable training.
+Importantly, we show that it is possible to compute the MoE projections \emph{outside} of the attention core, which enables a significant reduction in the number of computed attention maps, resulting in significant resource savings.
+Our thorough investigation shows that it is enough to choose the value and output projections from a pool of experts and share keys and queries between them.

-Here we present a novel MoE-based attention mechanism, {\nameexplained}, which reduces the number of attention matrices that need to be computed and stored.
-Our method is based on the $\sigma$-MoE by \citet{csordas2023approximating} and does not require regularization or extra tricks for stable training.
-We evaluate our method on a variety of language modeling datasets and two model sizes.
-We demonstrate that {\nameshort} can achieve performance comparable to parameter-matched baselines, with a fraction of the compute and memory budget.
-Furthermore, we introduce the ``{\namefullmoe}'' model, a fully MoE-based Transformer model, that combines a $\sigma$-MoE-based MLP layer with our {\nameshort} attention, often outperforming dense baselines with the same parameter budgets.
-Lastly, we analyze the attention maps of our {\name}, and find that the maximum of attention maps taken over all heads are qualitatively similar to the dense baselines, indicating a significant reduction in redundancy without a loss of expressivity.
-Additionally, expert selections are often interpretable.
+We evaluate our method on C4 \citep{raffel2020exploring}, Enwik8 \citep{hutter2006human}, peS2o \citep{peS2o} and Wikitext 103 \citep{merity2017pointer}, with two model sizes (47M and 262M).
+Additionally, we measure the zero-shot performance of our main models on Lambada \citep{paperno2016lambada}, BLiMP \citep{warstadt2020blimp}, and Children's Books Test \citep{hill2015goldilocks} datasets.
+Our experiments demonstrate that {\nameshort} can achieve performance comparable to parameter-matched baselines with just a fraction of the compute and memory budget.
+In addition, we introduce ``{\namefullmoe}'', a fully MoE-based Transformer model, that combines a $\sigma$-MoE-based MLP layer with our {\nameshort} attention, often outperforming dense baselines with the same parameter budgets.

+Finally, we analyze the attention maps of our {\name}.
+We find that the attention maps taken over all heads are qualitatively similar to the dense baselines, indicating a significant reduction in redundancy without a loss of expressivity.
+In addition, expert selections are often interpretable.